ethereum/fe/docs/src/spec/functions.md

 > &nbsp;&nbsp; `->` [_Type_]

-A _function_ consists of a code block, along with a name and a set of parameters.
-Other than a name, all these are optional.
-Functions are declared with the keyword `def`.
+A _function_ definition consists of name and code block along with an optional list of parameters and return value.
+Functions are declared with the keyword `fn`.
 Functions may declare a set of *input* [*variables*][variables] as parameters, through which the caller passes arguments into the function, and the *output* [*type*][type] of the value the function will return to its caller on completion.